amiv-eth/amivapi/README.md

 manually.

 First of all, we advice using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+*We use python3!*

-If your virtual environment is ready, clone and install AMIV API:
+If your virtual environment is ready, clone and install AMIV API (see following code).
+You can also first clone, then setup the virtualenv inside amivapi.
+After having setup the venv, activate it and then pip install.

 ```sh
 git clone https://github.com/amiv-eth/amivapi.git